Plectic points and Hida-Rankin p-adic L-functions: Introduction

-where the tensor product is taken as $\mathbb{Z}_p$-modules, the field $K_{\mathfrak{P}_j}$ is the completion of $K$ at the prime ideal above $\mathfrak{P}_j$, and the subindex $\xi$ denotes the $\xi$-isotypical component.
-When $r=1$, we recover the above mentioned Darmon points.

-As can be seen, such constructions are $p$-adic.
-The results of the construction are (tensor product of) points defined over algebraic extensions of $\mathbb{Q}_p$.
-Following the philosophy of the BSD conjecture, it is conjectured that such points are defined over certain explicit number fields.
-More precisely, it is conjectured that, if the rank of $E(K)_\xi$ is $r$, there exist $r$ points $P_1,\cdots,P_r\in E(K)_\xi$ such that
+where $\hat E(K_{\mathfrak{P}_j})$ is the $p$-adic completion of $E(K_{\mathfrak{P}_j})$, $\bar\Z_p$ is the integer ring of $\bar\Q_p$, the tensor product is taken as $\bar\Z_p$-modules and the field $K_{\mathfrak{P}_j}$ is the completion of $K$ at the prime ideal above $\mathfrak{P}_j$.
+When $r=1$, one recovers the aforementioned Darmon points.
+As can be seen, such a construction is $p$-adic, namely, as a result we get (tensor product of) points defined over finite extensions of $\mathbb{Q}_p$.
+In analogy with the theory of Heegner points, it is conjectured in \cite{fornea2021plectic} that such points are defined over certain explicit abelian extensions of $K$.
+More precisely, if we write $E(K)_{\xi}$ for the $\xi$-isotypical component of the set of points defined over the maximal abelian extension of $K$ and the rank of $E(K)_\xi$ is $r$, then it is expected that there exist $r$ points $P_1,\cdots,P_r\in E(K)_\xi$ such that

 where